 Carbonzero’s Signature Portfolio includes high-quality, ISO-based offsets in addition to CCBA, and VER+, and can build a customized carbon offset portfolio to meet your needs.
 Each of the carbon offset standards listed below are subject to three components:

 The proportion and distribution of your investment varies according to the project type and standard associated with each offset project.
-Additional costs to consider when purchasing carbon offsets are advertising, broker fees, outreach, staff salaries and operating costs, among others.
-Please see the chart below for our average offset cost distribution:
+Additional costs to consider when purchasing carbon offsets include registration and serialization, retirement, advertising/marketing, brokerage fees, outreach, communication, admin and systems, staff salaries and general operating costs, among others.

 Carbonzero utilizes international standards when we undertake a complete, consistent, accurate and transparent account of an organization’s carbon footprint.
 These standards are widely used by greenhouse gas emissions experts across the world.
 These accounting protocols are known as ISO-14064-1 and the WRI/WBCSD GHG Accounting Protocol.
 Both standards are complimentary to one another.